 To see the bride and groom kiss, each table can answer a quiz question correctly or sing a song with the word “love” in it.
 The wedding singer is at our table, as is another friend of the bride who’s just released a CD.
 My roommate and his girlfriend are musical theatre people by trade.
 Kristina sings in a choir.
 The maitre’ d comes around to tell us we have no choice as to our challenge.
 We smile politely as someone other table sings the theme from Barney, off-key.
 We’re already googling lyrics on our smartphones and deciding on tempo.

 I turn the conversation to Pinterest to smooth over my rudeness.
-But it’s true– every topic of conversation I bring up– sailing, my degree, her work schedule, elicits a flat response until we talk of dating.
+But every topic of conversation I bring up– our sailing crew, my degree, her work schedule, elicits a flat response until we talk of dating.
 Then her face lights up.
 “What about you?
 Seeing anyone?”
 “Oh no, I’ve been much too busy,” I answer quickly.
 This seems unsatisfactory.
-I bring up that there were a couple of cute guys at a large scale installation workshop I’m taking part in.
+I bring up that there were a couple of cute guys at a large-scale installation workshop I’m taking part in.
 I hint at possibilities.
-But in fact, I’m not really telling the truth.
-I was more interested in what the other installation artists were saying about reverse-archeology.
+But I’m not telling the truth.
+I was more interested in what the other artists were saying about reverse-archeology.